stormchaserroleplaying/stormchaserRPG/Talents/Ranger/index.md

 #### **Cost:** 5 Character Points
 *You have significant experience studying, tracking, hunting, and even talking to a certain type of enemy commonly encountered in the wilds.*

 Choose a type of favoured enemy: beasts, fey, humanoids, monstrosities, or undead.
-You add your martial feat die to damage rolls with weapon attacks against creatures of the chosen type.
+You add 1dM to weapon damage rolls against creatures of the chosen type.

-You have +1d on Survival checks to track your favoured enemies, as well as on checks to recall information about them and a number of additional skills equal to your wisdom modifier, when interacting with your favoured enemy.
+You have +1d on [Survival](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Survival) checks to track your favoured enemies, as well as on checks to [Recall Knowledge](https://stormchaserroleplaying.com/stormchaserRPG/Skills/General/Recall) about them and a number of additional skills equal to your wisdom modifier, when interacting with your favoured enemy.

 ### Hunter's Mark